Breeding Location:

 Range and Habitat

-Yellow-billed Loon: Breeds in northern reaches of Canada, but migrates to southern Alaska and British Columbia, where it is commonly seen.
+Yellow-billed Loon: Breeds in the northern reaches of Canada and Alaska, but migrates in winter to coastal areas of southern Alaska and British Columbia, where it is commonly seen.
+Also winters along the Aleutian archipelago.
 Prefers tundra lakes and ponds in summer, winters on inshore coastal waters.

 Breeding and Nesting